automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pantydraco.md

 # Pantydraco
-## Description: No, this dinosaur didn't wear you-know-what.
+## No, this dinosaur didn't wear you-know-what.